-While sites like Homeadvisor & Angie’s List state that the average one-time pest control service ranges from $300 to $550, our One-time Extermination Costs start significantly lower than this.
+While sites like Homeadvisor & Angie’s List state that average one-time pest control fees range from $300 to $550, our One-time Extermination Costs start significantly lower than this.
 Most of our one-time services start at $150 and have a guarantee of Free follow-up visits within so many days of initial treatment.

 We do try to keep maintenance services like Quarterly General Pest Control and Fire Ant Control at a standard rate.
 You will see below, what factors determine pest control cost.
 We do try to keep it standardized because it makes it easier for customers, technicians, and office staff.

 1. Size of job or square footage of a home, or the type of building being treated.

 Most companies including Walker Pest Management try to have some kind of set standard pricing within a certain area for certain services, we still have to leave it open to the technician to determine if a home is larger than the supported pricing.
 Homes 2500 sq ft and smaller fall into the standard pricing.
 For our Quarterly General Pest Service the typical monthly pest control cost is $33.
 Once a home goes over that mark the technician may suggest a slight increase in price to cover the additional time and product costs involved.
 Treating a 5,000 sq ft home is going to be more expensive than a 1,000 sq ft apartment.

 While both homes below are very nice, you can see why one would take longer to treat.

 2. Level of pest infestation being treated for.